 - i.
-No surface parking Lot may have a grade in excess of ten percent (10%). - ii.
+No surface Parking Lot may have a grade in excess of ten percent (10%). - ii.
 Individual parking spaces must be delineated with paint or similar method and maintained in clear, visible condition to identify the parking spaces from drive aisles and other circulation features. - iii.
-Wheel stops, bumper guards, or other alternatives must be installed to prevent vehicles from
+Wheel stops, bumper guards, or other alternatives must be installed to prevent vehicles from damaging or ENCROACHING upon any sidewalk, landscaping, fence, wall, or STRUCTURE and must be properly anchored and secured into the ground. - iv.
+Parking Lots abutting, within fifty (50) feet, or visible from the right-of-way of a public THOROUGHFARE, except ALLEYS, must be effectively screened by a perimeter wall or fence.

-- damaging or ENCROACHING upon any sidewalk, landscaping, fence, wall, or STRUCTURE and must be properly anchored and secured into the ground. - iv.
-Parking Lots abutting, within fifty (50) feet, or visible from the right-of-way of a public thoroughpare, except alleys, must be effectively screened by a perimeter wall or fence. - a).
-Perimeter walls and fences must be no more than four (4) feet in height measured from the surface of the LOT, no less than fifty percent (50%) opaque, and designed to allow surveillance over and beyond the wall or fence by pedestrians approaching or passing the PARKING LOT.
+a).
+Perimeter walls and fences may be up to four (4) feet in height measured from the surface of the LOT, at least fifty percent (50%) opaque, and designed to allow surveillance over and beyond the wall or fence by pedestrians approaching or passing the PARKING LOT.